KristoferMar/OpenShift-Guide/RedHat_Administrator/1-describing_openshift/readme.md

+# Description of the Red Hat OpenShift Container Platform

 - Red Hat OpenShift Container Platform executes the Kubernetes pods in the CRI-O container engine.

 - RHOCP 4 provides services on top of Kubernetes, such as an internal container image registry, storage, and networking providers.